hsec-1/cybersecurity-portfolio/Network Security/network-segmentation-dns-vpn-apr26.md

 - Gaming devices excluded from VPN entirely for latency reasons
 - Per-device exceptions set via the router's VPN Director for specific devices on the Main network that need direct WAN

-This split was driven by measured performance data rather than a preconceived design, and balances privacy coverage against real-world usability for a multi-person household.
+This split was driven by measured performance data rather than the original design, balancing privacy coverage against real-world usability for a multi-person household.

 ### DNS filtering evolution